manjan4487/Photobooth/README.md

 Depending on your Raspbian version you need to edit another autostart script, use google or the linked instruction site.

 ### Raspberry Pi as Access Point
-I followed the instruction for this [Access Point Guide (german)](https://forum-raspberrypi.de/forum/thread/6902-raspberry-pi-accesspoint-mit-lokalem-webserver-betreiben/).
+I followed the instruction in this [Access Point Guide (german)](https://forum-raspberrypi.de/forum/thread/6902-raspberry-pi-accesspoint-mit-lokalem-webserver-betreiben/), you can probably also use [this one](https://elinux.org/RPI-Wireless-Hotspot).

 Short instructions: